3dgeo-heidelberg/helios/README.md

             threads will be used to compute the simulation --rebuildScene
-            Force scene rebuild even when a previosly built scene is available --disablePlatformNoise
+            Force scene rebuild even when a previosly built scene is available --kdt <integer>
+            Specify the type of KDTree to be bulid for the scene.
+            The default 1 is for the simple KDTree based on median balancing, 2 for the SAH based KDTree and 3 for the SAH with best axis one --sahNodes <integer>
+            Specify how many nodes must be used by the Surface Area Heuristic --disablePlatformNoise
             Disable platform noise, no matter what is specified on XML files --disableLegNoise